roman-milk/roman-milk.github.io/here-we-go-again.md

+===

- ****** Here We Go Again Ch.
-03 ****** byJust_Plain_Bob© "Add to that she was already fucking him and if she liked his size why quit when she knew she had been caught?
+"Add to that she was already fucking him and if she liked his size why quit when she knew she had been caught?
 Once she knew that you knew she expected a confrontation so she might as well enjoy it while it lasted.
 What is important here boss is that you love her and she wants you.
 Sign the contract Rob.
 Sign it and I'll match whatever she gives you in the way of company stock.
 I've got work to do so I'm going to leave you with your thoughts" and she got up and left the office.

  I watched her go as I thought about what the two women had proposed.
 Michelle was absolutely correct when she said I'd be a fool to turn it down, but the sticking point would be my working relationship with Michelle if I decided to go for a divorce.
 And Ronnie had just pretty much eliminated my fall back position by telling me that she would never do anything to stand in the way of Hank's daughter's happiness.